CrossGuard: Safeguarding MLLMs against Joint-Modal Implicit Malicious Attacks: Experiments

 \subsection{Effectiveness of ImpForge}

-To evaluate the effectiveness of ImpForge as a red-teaming framework for collecting high-quality target data, we measure whether the samples it generates can successfully compromise state-of-the-art MLLMs and evade existing guardrails.
+To evaluate ImpForge as a red-teaming framework, we measure its ability to compromise state-of-the-art MLLMs and guardrails.

-In this set of experiments, BeaverTails serves as the base dataset.
-To ensure a fair comparison, when evaluating BeaverTails' ASR we use the ImpForge framework to generate multimodal implicit malicious inputs from the base data and pair each query with a corresponding image, so that both datasets are assessed under the same multimodal setting.
+We use ImpForge to generate multimodal implicit malicious inputs from the BeaverTails (base dataset).
+To maintain modality consistency, we evaluate BeaverTails*—a version of the baseline paired with corresponding images—under the same multimodal experimental setting.

-As shown in Table~\ref{t2}, the results demonstrate that ImpForge enables effective red-teaming to examine the robustness of MLLM defenses, yielding an average ASR improvement of 57.08\% compared to the ASR on based dataset across representative guardrails.
-The reconstructed malicious samples also yield consistently higher ASR across diverse MLLM backbones, without introducing architecture-specific biases.
-These results further reveal that existing MLLMs remain highly vulnerable to implicit multimodal attacks, Representative examples are shown in detail in the Appendix~\ref{sec:visualize}.
+Table~\ref{t2} shows that ImpForge effectively examine MLLM robustness, increasing average ASR by 57.08\% over the baseline across diverse guardrails.
+Higher ASR across various MLLM backbones confirm these improvements are not architecture-specific.
+These results highlight that existing MLLMs remain highly vulnerable to implicit multimodal attacks; see Appendix~\ref{sec:visualize} for detailed examples.